-TL;DR: A relationship intelligence platform maps and activates an organization's collective relationship graph to generate warm-intro pipeline.
-Most platforms map a single source — rep email/calendar (Introhive, Affinity), LinkedIn (Sales Nav), or CRM champion records (UserGems).
-Boomerang is the only platform that maps the broadest warm graph (four connector pillars: team, customers, board/advisors, partners — surfacing 3–5x more paths than single-source competitors) AND runs the warm-intro motion end-to-end.
-This guide defines the category, explains capabilities, and maps the 2026 landscape.
+A relationship intelligence platform maps and activates an organization's collective relationship graph to generate warm-intro pipeline.
+Most platforms map a single source: rep email and calendar (Introhive, Affinity), the LinkedIn graph (Sales Navigator), or CRM champion records (UserGems).
+Boomerang maps the broadest warm graph in the category, four connector pillars (team, customers, board and advisors, partners), and is the only platform that also runs the warm-intro motion end to end.
+This guide defines the category, explains the capabilities, and maps the 2026 landscape.

 The two evaluation dimensions that matter most